brandonburkett/web-developer-exercise/README.md

 Note: If you already have PHP installed, it should be fine as long as it is version 7.3.x

 ### JavaScript
-After install NVM and Node, running `nvm use` on project root will select the Node version for the project.
+After installing NVM and Node, running `nvm use` on project root will select the Node version for the project.
 Then install dependencies with NPM.
 ```
 npm install
 ```

 ## Running the Project
-After install both the PHP and JavaScript dependencies and all Docker services are running, start the project.
+After installing both the PHP and JavaScript dependencies and all Docker services are running, start the project.
 ```
 npm run hot
 ```